hrmJ/newblog/cl3oey5iv053ef1nv9y5fee48.md

 As a young linguist I used to look up to the representatives of generative linguistics, the Chomskyans pursuing a genetically based universal grammar.
-Later on I began to question those assumptions and started to gain interested in usage-based (Bybee et al) approaches and construction grammar (Fillmore, Goldberg etc).
+Later on I began to question those assumptions and started to gain interest in usage-based (Bybee et al) approaches and construction grammar (Fillmore, Goldberg etc).
 That kind of progression is natural and expected in the
 academia: you hear and read about theories, correct and revise your